ovh/public-cloud-examples/modules/database/mysql_pvnw/README.md

-# OVHcloud Managed MongoDB connected to Private Network
+# OVHcloud Managed MySQL connected to Private Network

-This module create a Managed MongoDb, with user and acl, that is connected to a private network.
+This module create a Managed MySQL, with user, that is connected to a private network.

 # Usage